FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

 --------------------------------

-The second assignment of the [Research Track 1](https://unige.it/en/off.f/2021/ins/51201.html?codcla=10635) class is about a mobile robot simulator using the ROS framework.
+The final assignment of the [Research Track 1](https://unige.it/en/off.f/2021/ins/51201.html?codcla=10635) class is about a mobile robot simulator using the ROS framework.
 The last course lectures were about the software architecture for the control of a mobile robot and this assignment is about the development of such software architecture.
 The software will rely on the move_base  and gmapping packages for localizing the robot and plan the motion.
 The software architecture must control the robot in three different ways:

  1. Autonomously reach a x,y coordinate inserted by the user;